 The Choice Is Yours

-It only requires a few weeks to make real shifts in life that can be followed forward.
+It only requires a few weeks to make real shifts in life that can be followed forward toward success.

 Making good choices will propel you to most of what you want in life.
 The only way to get better at making good choices is to make more decisions.
 Then learn from the decisions that are made.